SebastianZasadni/goit-react-hw-08-phonebook/README.en.md

 Phonebook.
 It's the last project of React Module from GoIT course.
-You can make account and add, delete or filtr contacts.
+You can make account; add, delete or filtr contacts.
 Libraries i used in this project: axios, notiflix,